OpenBankProject/OBP-API/README.md

     Make sure your test.default.props has the minimum settings (see test.default.props.template)

     Right click test/scala/code and select the Scala Tests in code to run them all.

+    Note: You may want to disable some tests not relevant to your setup e.g.: set bank_account_creation_listener=false in test.default.props

 ----